alphagov/government-service-design-manual/service-manual/design-and-content/designing-transactions.md

 Interface metaphors can come from the physical or digital world and include things like address book, library, trash can, email inbox, timeline, bank statement, pinboard etc.

-Just avoid the temptation to go over the top with any physical metaphors (we don't want to see any leatherbound address books with bookmarks sticking out of them).
+Avoid the temptation to go over the top with any physical metaphors (we don't want to see any leatherbound address books with bookmarks sticking out of them).

 ## How to structure the transaction